It is high time to talk about conversion

 25% of the EU´s farmland is planned to be organically farmed by 2030.
 Although it might not sound all that much, this goal – which is part of the EU´s farm to fork strategy, an initiative at the heart of the European Green Deal to combat climate change – is actually widely considered unrealistic.
 In 2019 just 8.5% of the EU´s agricultural land was organically cultivated, in 2017 it was 7%, showing that the growth rate (around 6% annual increase between 2007 and 2017) is currently not high enough to reach the 25% goal.
 “How hard can it be to just stop using pesticides and buy yourself an organic label?”, you might think.
 “Too hard” or “It is not that easy” might be the answer you would get from all too many farmers.

 First of all, let´s do away with a common myth: a producer cannot just “buy” the right to use the EU´s organic logo.
 To be eligible to use this logo, the farmer must start a certification process in which the farm and its products are assessed and tested after having undergone a long and difficult transitional period.
 It takes three years on average (at least two and in certain cases as long as four years) until the conversion process is complete and the farmers can put that green sticker on their products.
-The length of this process is mainly due to the residues of agrochemicals that remain in the soil long after the farmer stops using them, effectively “infecting” his crops, but also because organic farming is very labour-intensive and complex work.
+The length of this process is mainly due to the residues of agrochemicals that remain in the soil long after the farmer stops using them, effectively “infecting” their crops, but also because organic farming is very labour-intensive and complex work.
 Ever-evolving techniques to combat plagues and boost production in natural ways must be researched and learned, and as we all know, theoretical knowledge does not automatically mean successful application, especially when our unpredictable mother nature is involved.

 The farmers must therefore invest a lot of time, effort, and of course their hard-earned money to achieve a successful harvest without the help of pesticides, herbicides and other products from agrochemical companies.
 Organic farming requires many hands on deck (or rather, in the field), so one might argue that there is therefore a case to be made in favour of organic agriculture in terms of employment potential.
 (As you can see, this is an ample subject, and we are happy to dive into the nitty-gritty in future communications if you want to learn more).
 Even if everything goes well, the farmer will still be left with significantly less yield than conventional production would provide.